Confirmation Bias in Social Networks: Introduction

-The structure of this work is as follows.
-Section 2 provides a brief literature review and highlights the contributions.
-Section 3 describes a framework for updating beliefs when agents communicate over a social network with ambiguous signals and present the main theoretical results.
-Section 4 describes a simulation exercise when there is priors heterogeneity (partisanship).
-Section 5 concludes.
-There are six appendices.
-Appendices A and B contain the primitives of the Beta-Bernoulli conjugate family employed in this work.
-Appendix C contains the proofs of auxiliary results, while Appendix D presents the proofs main results.
+This work is structured as follows.
+Section 2 provides a brief literature review and highlights contributions.
+Section 3 describes a framework for updating beliefs when agents communicate over social networks with ambiguous signals and present main theoretical results.
+Section 4 describes a simulation exercise when priors heterogeneity (partisanship) is assumed.
+Section 5 concludes the study.
+Moreover, six appendices are available.
+Appendices A and B contain primitives of the Beta-Bernoulli conjugate family employed in this work.
+Appendix C contains proofs of auxiliary results, while Appendix D presents proofs of main results.
 Appendices E and F show simulation statistics and present regression robustness.